-The topic of diversity in the tech industry has been in the news a lot lately.
-Tech leaders like Google, Microsoft and Facebook have taken heat for the underrepresentation of women in their workforces, with only 17%, 16% and 15% (respectively) of technical roles at those organizations being filled by women.
+The topic of diversity in the tech industry continues to be a hot topic in the news.
+Tech leaders like Google, Microsoft and Facebook have taken heat for the underrepresentation of women in their workforces, with only 23%, 17.8% and 24.1% (respectively) of technical roles at those organizations being filled by women.
 While many people have been discussing diversity in the tech industry the past few years, little progress appears to have been made.
-In the oil and gas industry (in which Trellis Energy operates) the numbers are even worse – only 7 percent of the global oil and gas workforce is female.
+In the oil and gas industry (in which Trellis Energy operates) the numbers are even worse – only 15% of the global oil and gas workforce is female.

 As the Vice President of Product and Engineering at Trellis Energy, I’m proud to say that our organization is bucking the trend in these industries.
-Half of our Technical Engineering leadership team and a full 27% of our Engineering team are women.
+Half of our technical engineering leadership team and a full 31% of our engineering team are women.
 Ample evidence has shown that greater gender diversity in leadership roles is good for business.
-The Anita Borg Institute for women in computing found that Fortune 500 companies that have at least three women directors saw return on sales increase by at least 42%.
+The Peterson Institute for International Economics found that companies with women in C-level positions see significantly higher net margins.
 A study by Credit Suisse found companies with more women on the board of directors had higher returns on equity, better stock performance and higher payouts of dividends.

 The oil and gas industry, in particular, stands to benefit from hiring more women.
 That’s because the industry faces a unique challenge often referred to as the “Great Crew Change,” where 50% of the workforce is expected to retire in the next 5 to 7 years.
 At the same time, the oil and gas industry is becoming increasingly digitized and is facing a shortage of workers with the right technical skill sets.
 New technologies, software and sensors have been increasingly deployed throughout every step of the supply chain from upstream to downstream.
 These technologies are increasing automation and creating new efficiencies, but they are also generating a tremendous amount of data.
 As a result, engineers with backgrounds in information technology (IT), computer sciences and data analysis are going to be increasingly important in this industry.
 Oil and gas companies will be able to better navigate both the looming retirement boom and digital transformation by hiring more women to help fill these technical roles and address the worker shortage.